Last updated on January 27th, 2026 at 04:18 pm

 Works with your stack

 Whether you write tests in JavaScript, Python, Java, or .NET, Playwright supports all these languages.
-Easy for teams with mixed tech stacks.
+It is very easy for teams with mixed tech stacks.

 Great for modern apps